Y-Innovate/LWZMAKE/BUILD.md

 The first build of `LWZMAKE` will have to be with a regular JCL, there's a sample JCL in this Git repository for just that purpose, see [ASMLKED.jcl](SOURCE/JCL/ASMLKED.jcl).

 If you do have an `LWZMAKE` load module, you can use `LWZMAKE` to build `LWZMAKE`.
 There's another sample JCL in this Git repository for that as well, see [BUILD.jcl](SOURCE/JCL/BUILD.jcl).
 This JCL goes together with shell script [build.sh](SOURCE/build.sh).
 The JCL is not meant to be submitted interactively, but rather you should run `build.sh` which will submit `BUILD.jcl` for you.
-The reason for doing it with `build.sh` is so that you don't have to put your repository clone's directory in `BUILD.jcl` (causing a change which Git will want you to commit).
+The reason for doing it with `build.sh` is so that you don't have to put your home directory and your repository clone's directory in `BUILD.jcl` (causing a change which Git will want you to commit).

 This page takes the `makefile` in BUILD.jcl apart to explain bit by bit what it's doing.